peterhinch/micropython_ir/README.md

 The classes inherit from the abstract base class `IR`.
 This has an array `.arr` to contain the duration (in μs) of each carrier on or off period.
-The `transmit` method calls a `tx` method in the subclass which populates this array.
+The `transmit` method calls a `tx` method of the subclass which populates this array.
 On completion `transmit` appends a special `STOP` value and initiates physical transmission which occurs in an interrupt context.